Skip to main content

 rafter agent init --risk-level moderate

-# Or change it later
+# Or change risk level later

 rafter agent config set agent.riskLevel aggressive